caltechlibrary/newt/README.md

 The Newt YAML configuration ties these together expressing

-- application run time configuration
+- data modeling (descriptions of data as you would provided in a web form)
-- data models (descriptions of data as you would provided in a web form)
+- code generation
 - data routes (web requests differentiated by a HTTP method and URL path that trigger processing in a data pipeline)
 - template maps (path/template pairs used that can recieve JSON and render a results)